World Class Athlete Program

 Participate in outreach initiatives at clinics, high schools and colleges, and professional sports teams.

-Compete as a Soldier-athlete.
+Compete as a Soldier-Athlete.

 To help our athletes train and compete at the highest level in various Olympic and Paralympic sports, the WCAP has established training centers throughout the country that specialize in boxing, wrestling, modern pentathlon, and more.